hywnH/intersection-nextjs/docs/audio-channels.md

 - `noisecraft/public/embedded.html` now loads a tiny patch (self sine + three chord sines mixed into audio out) and listens for:
   - `noiseCraft:setParams` → updates `SetParam` on the requested nodes.
   - `noiseCraft:play` / `noiseCraft:stop` → optional remote transport.
+- The embed accepts `?src=<absolute-url>` as well as `?project=<NoiseCraft project id>`.
+On the frontend you can set `NEXT_PUBLIC_NOISECRAFT_PATCH_SRC` (static `.ncft` snapshot) or `NEXT_PUBLIC_NOISECRAFT_PATCH_PROJECT_ID` (uploaded project) so every iframe instance bootstraps with the uploaded patch.
+When neither is provided we default to `/audiocraft/current-project`.
+  The NoiseCraft UI (`http://localhost:4000/`) POSTs every opened project to that endpoint so the spectator embeds immediately pick up whatever you are auditioning locally, without having to share/upload.
+- A lightweight “Noise Slot” bridge (4 channels) lives on the realtime Socket.IO server (`/socket`).
+The Noisecraft editor can map arbitrary nodes to Slot 0~3, and the Next.js client will drive those nodes with the existing streams: Self Frequency, Self Gain, Cluster Chord (up to 3 nodes), and Cluster Gain.
+Leaving a slot empty falls back to the default embedded patch nodes (`0/1/4/6/8/12`), preserving backwards compatibility.

 ## Next Steps
 - Replace the placeholder triad/gain logic with production-ready audio design.